wordofwarning/wordofwarning.org/hab/turn/index.md

 Louiseanne Wong showed a preview of *I Am.
 Am I* in the <a href="https://thelowry.com/pQW3zUL/horizons-collective-showcase" target="_blank">Horizons Collective Showcase</a> at <a href="https://thelowry.com/whats-on/336//horizons-collective-showcase" target="_blank">Lowry</a> on 12 February 2025.

-Image: UMAMI-i!-MOVEMENT, who performed in [Turn 2025](/current/2025-turn) at Contact, by Joel Chester Fildes
+Image: Maelstrom Theatre in [Turn 2025](/current/2025-turn) at Contact